privjimmie/wscanner/README.md

    - Click on **Build** > **Build Solution** or press `Ctrl+Shift+B`.

 4. **Locate the Executable**:
-   - After a successful build, the executable will be in the `bin\Release et6.0\` folder.
+   - After a successful build, the executable will be in the `bin\Release\Net8.0\` folder.

 ### 4. Run the Application